-- 4.51.
-If a press release is deemed to be necessary on the basis of the nature and severity of the emergency, the target time for issuing an initial press release should be within one hour and its release time should not exceed two hours after activation of the public communication response by the public information officer (see paras 3.142-3.145).
-To avoid delay, the initial press release should be in general terms and not be detailed. - 4.52.
-Press releases on the emergency should be in plain and comprehensible language and should be issued simultaneously to relevant journalists and media outlets.
-Press releases should also be made available on the organization's web site and on social media platforms. - 4.53.
-Updates of press releases should be issued regularly as new information becomes available for release.
+4.51.
+If a press release is deemed to be necessary on the basis of the nature and severity of the emergency, the target time for issuing an initial press release should be within one hour and its release time should not exceed two hours after activation of the public communication response by the public information officer (see paras 3.1413.142-3.1443.145).
+To avoid delay, the initial press release should be in general terms and should-need not be detailed.